anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * "product-serial-number._brski-pledge._tcp.local", to discover a specific pledge, e.g., when connected to a local network.
 * "_brski-pledge._tcp.local" to get a list of pledges to be bootstrapped.

+A manufacturer may allow the pledge to react on mDNS discovery without his product-serial-number contained.
+This allows a commissioning tool to discover pledges to be bootstrapped in the domain.
+The manufactuere may opt out of this functionality as outlined in {{sec_cons_mDNS}}.

 To be able to detect the pledge using mDNS, network connectivity is required.
 For Ethernet it is provided by simply connecting the network cable.
 For WiFi networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping.
 The same approach can be used by 6LoWPAN/mesh using a pre-agreed PAN ID.
 How to gain network connectivity is out of scope of this document.

-## Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}
+# Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}

 The interaction of the pledge with the registrar-agent may be accomplished using different transport means (protocols and or network technologies).
 For this document the usage of HTTP is targeted as in BRSKI.